 SCHOOL NATURAL S CIENCES

 ACADEMIC UNIT CHEMISTRY

-LEVEL OF STUDIES UNDERGRADUATE
+LEVEL OF STUDIES UNDERGRA DUATE

 COURSE CODE XA333 SEMESTER 3 rd

-COURSE TITLE PHYSICAL CHEMISTRY-2 INDEPENDE if credits are awarded for separate components exercises, etc. If the credits are awarded for to WEEKLY TEACHING HOURS CREDITS Lectures 3 5 Seminars 1 Laboratory work - Add rows if necessary.
+COURSE TITLE PHYSICAL C HEMISTRY-2

+INDEPENDE if credits are awarded for separate components exercises, etc. If the credits are awarded for t INDEPENDENT TEACHING ACTIVITIES WEEKLY its are awarded for separate components of the course, e.g. lectures, laboratory WEEKLY ises, etc. If the credits are awarded for the whole of the course, give the weekly TEACHING teaching hours and the total credits HOURS CREDITS

+Lectures 3 5 5

+Seminars 1

+Laboratory work -

+Add rows if necessary.
 The organisation of teaching and the teaching methods used are described in detail at (d).

-COURSE TYPE Field of Science (Physical Chemistry). general background, special background, specialised general knowledge, skills development PREREQUISITE COURSES: There are no prerequisite cours ses.
-LANGUAGE OF INSTRUCTION and EXAMINATIONS: , 0 0 IS THE COURSE OFFERED TO ERASMUS STUDENTS YES COURSE WEBSITE (URL)
+COURSE TYPE Field of Scien ce (Physical Chem nistry).

+general background, special background, specialised general knowledge, skills development

+PREREQUISITE COURSES: There are no prerequisite courses.

+LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek.
+However, the course can be taught in English if foreign students are enrolled.

+IS THE COURSE OFFERED TO ERASMUS STUDENTS YES